Franklin K. Lane High School: History

 The school is named for Franklin Knight Lane, United States Secretary of the Interior during the administration of President Woodrow Wilson.
 One of the accomplishments of his tenure was the formation of the National Park Service.

 At the time Franklin K. Lane High School was built, it was one of the largest high school buildings in the world.
 The perimeter of the building measures approximately one-quarter mile; walking four times around it equals one mile.

 The school building was a project of the WPA during the Franklin D. Roosevelt Administration.

 The boys' large gymnasium is named for 1938 alumnus William "Red" Holzman.
 The library is named for Sam Levenson, another alumnus, Class of 1930.
 The Guidance Suite of offices is named for Franklin A. Thomas, a 1952 alumnus; former President of the Ford Foundation.

 During the 1960s/1970s, Franklin K. Lane High School fell on hard times.
-A large part of this period was documented in "RACE WAR IN HIGH SCHOOL: The Ten Year Destruction of Franklin K. Lane High School in Brooklyn," a book By Harold Saltzman, a social studies teacher and union leader at the school during that period.
 Parents and teachers brought a legal action in regard to the racial imbalance and poor performance at Lane.
 In 1974 Judge John Dooling of the Federal Court's Southern District of New York ruled that education at the school was inferior and ruled that the school racial imbalance was to be addressed by redistricting and redesigning the school program.
 The "new" Franklin K. Lane opened in September 1976 with a 40% white, 30% Hispanic, and 30% African-American student body.
 The school thrived for a period and became known in some circles as "the miracle on Jamaica Avenue".

 In 1978, Franklin K. Lane High School was one of ten schools across the nation cited by the United States Congress in the Safe School Study.
 The school was included in many case studies produced by the United States Government as well as private foundations, for its turnaround and for its safety in the midst of urban decline and deterioration.